 The senior buyer job description is usually written by the person who has never managed procurement as a function: the owner or operations manager of a small manufacturer, distributor, or contractor, bringing buying under one dedicated person for the first time.
 The templates that rank are built for a different employer, a company with a procurement department and a purchasing manager to report to, and they skip every decision the small company actually faces: senior buyer or junior, which ERP the role must run, what categories it owns, and what a defensible salary range looks like when the federal data for the occupation spans from under $47,000 to over $127,000.

-At FirstHR, we build for small teams that hire without an HR department, and this page is built for that employer: six templates covering how small businesses actually hire for purchasing, a standard baseline, manufacturing, distribution and wholesale, construction, an explicit small-business first-hire version, and the senior purchasing agent and procurement specialist synonyms.
+At FirstHR, we build for small teams that hire without an HR department, and this page is built for that employer: six templates covering how small businesses actually hire for purchasing, a standard baseline, manufacturing, distribution and wholesale, construction, an explicit small-business first-hire version, and a senior purchasing agent version for employers who post under that older title.
 Each names the ERP, the categories, and the supplier-risk responsibilities the generic templates leave out.
 Fill in the brackets and post.
-For the general principles behind any posting, the guide to writing a job description covers the fundamentals.

 TL;DR

-Six free, ready-to-use senior buyer job description templates: Standard, Manufacturing, Distribution / Wholesale, Construction, Small Business First Hire, and Senior Purchasing Agent / Procurement Specialist.
+Six free, ready-to-use senior buyer job description templates: Standard, Manufacturing, Distribution / Wholesale, Construction, Small Business First Hire, and Senior Purchasing Agent.
 Download all six as one DOCX, name your ERP, categories, and pay, and post.
 A senior buyer is generally administrative-exempt, and the federal occupation reports a median wage of $75,650.
 Match the seniority to how much the role owns before you choose the template.

 What Does a Senior Buyer Do?